jonasoesch/p9/paper.md

 ![\label{design-interpolation}](/Users/jonas/Desktop/P9/bericht/img/Interpolation.png)

 For all interpolations, we implemented “slow-in-slow-out”-easing as recommended in [@Dragicevic-12:temporaldistortion] for all interpolations.
 For interpolating between colors, we used a perceptually uniform HCL-interpolation because it “intuitively looks right”. [@Sarifuddin-05:newperceptually] Notice in figure \ref{design-interpolation} how RGB and LAB tend to desaturate while HSL and CubeHelix tend to oversaturate, HCL strikes a good balance.

+### Design process

+To refine the stories and their design, we have applied an iterative design process including user testing as described by Melican. [@Melican-04:userstudies] Each design iteration was implemented and presented to readers who had not previously seen the story.
+We observed them while they were making sense of the visualizations and asked them what they understood and where they experienced difficulties.
+While these tests have been very informal, they have again and again uncovered design flaws that were completely obvious in hindsight and led to the creation of a new version of the prototype.
+For example, during testing we have observed that readers typically scrolled much faster than we expected.
+Being the designers we knew that we needed to scroll slowly to properly see the transitions which was naturally not the case for the unsuspecting reader.
+Also the decision to exclude the slope chart or the decision to highlight the character initially/at the end in one-to-many/many-to-one animations where direct results of user testing

+## Results